pulumi/foundational-training/module-07-pulumi-esc/exercise-02-aws-secrets-manager.md

     pulumi config set githubToken github_pat_abc123 --secret # Replace value with your token
     ```

-1. (Optional) If you want to use ESC OIDC credentials, add them to this stack:
+1. (Optional) If you want to use the AWS ESC OIDC credentials (see first step of Exercise 1), add them to this stack:

     ```bash
     pulumi config env add aws/aws-oidc-admin